Inward Bound

 In the days before mobile phones, the last word mom heard from me was “Goodbye!” as I went be-bopping out the front door eight hours earlier.
 I can only imagine the fear her imagination supplied when I failed to return by dinner.
 By midnight she would have been frantic.
 A three a.m. call must have been an eternity.

-I learned later that I had been cavorting near the edge of death that night with a 3.75 blood alcohol level and moderately severe concussion.
+I learned later that I was near the edge of death that night with a 3.75 blood alcohol level and moderately severe concussion.
 It explains the mixture of relief and anger that greeted my good eye cracking open to a curtained hospital bed in the emergency room and my mom pacing nearby.
 I gingerly touched the purple mess that was my left eye and nose before croaking for a mirror and some water.
 Mom delivered ice chips and a small cosmetics mirror after giving me a fierce hug that cracked my skinny bones.
 She whispered threats and thanks in equal measure, so I knew this too would pass as so many trespasses had passed before this.

 I wish the same could be said for my second semester of tenth grade at Jefferson High School.
 The fact that I was so much smaller than everyone my own age took on a new significance that year.
 It was like being back in sixth grade all over again, the first time I had faced down these same taunting faces with a tattered leather briefcase.
 One angry red face in particular would serve as the minor imp in my own personal hell.
 I still think of him as Baby Huey, though his actual name might have been Chris.
 Or James.
 Jake?